christophe-rd/fuelinex/notes/miscellaneous/comitee_email.md

 Being in your teaching team in addition to going through your research has made me realize that your insights could be truly helpful for my projects.
 I believe your knowledge and experience in the ways forest trees will react to a changing climate could be more than relevant to my projects.

-I expect to have my first committee meeting in the spring and hope you will consider joining my committee.
+I expect to have my first committee meeting in the Winter Term 2 (Jan-Apr 2025) and hope you will consider joining my committee.
 I am happy to arrange a meeting to discuss the project in more detail and/or answer any questions you have in person or over email.

 Thank you for considering my request.
 I look forward to your response.